 - Bulk actions

-Contentful is by far the biggest Headless CMS vendor on the market, offering a robust content hub.
+Contentful is the biggest Headless CMS vendor, offering a robust content hub.

 - Robust compared to traditional CMS